The Pupil Premium

 - Holiday revision sessions targeting Year 11 pupils

 - KS 3 Reading mentors

-- Introduction of RAP meetings for Year 11 to track progress and to create strategies to improve individual and group performance
+- RAP meetings for Year 11 to track progress and to create strategies to improve individual and group performance